 During your Erasmus+ Stay

-- In order to arrange an appointment with the International Relations Office click here and choose "Welcome Unit".
+- Arrange an appointment with the International Relations Office (choose "Welcome Unit").
 Each appointment is individual.

 Changes to the Learning Agreement

 - If you need to change your Learning Agreement, you will be able to do so directly through the OLA platform; if your home university does not use the platform, we kindly ask you to fill out the During the Mobility form attached to this page.

 - If you wish to request an extension of your Erasmus+ study period at Ca’ Foscari University, please contact your home university first to make sure you are allowed to do it.
 Once you have arranged your extension of stay with your home university, please contact the Welcome Unit ( firstname.lastname@example.org).
 Please, use the blank form “extension of stay” in attachment.